 Manitoba Pool Fonds, S. J. McKee Archives, Brandon University.

 “New development could save Arden elevator,” Neepawa Banner, 21 October 2000, page 1.

 “Arden organic coop moving ahead,” Neepawa Banner, 15 December 2001, page 1.

 “Arden organic facility officially opens,” Neepawa Banner, 25 January 2003, page 1.

 “Arden organic elevator on the block,” Neepawa Banner, 13 February 2006, page 1.

-We thank Chuck Terin and Jean McManus for providing additional information used here.
+We thank Chuck Terin, Jean McManus, and Cam Timlick for providing additional information used here.